BadrAlshehri/Heart-disease-machine-learning-model/README.md

 - number of major vessels (0-3) colored by flourosopy
 - thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
 - The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.
-- **it is real data just without the names and social security numbers of the real patients**
+- **this is real data just without the names and social security numbers of the real patients**

 ## Requirements